AdityaBhagat05/climb-the-corporate-ladder/README.md

 - Privacy concerns with voice/video data
 - AI accuracy for diverse accents
 - High dev time for branching storylines
-- Dependency on external APIs
+- Dependency on large local STT and TTS models

 ---
 ## How to Run Our Game